 When I was pregnant, folding all those miniature clothes and boiling pacifiers, I spent a lot of time thinking about what it would be like to be a mom.
 But one thing I didn’t think about was the kind of friends I would make (and need) as a new mom.
 I didn’t realize that the friends I had before having kids might change, that my single or kid-free friends might not be able to relate to what it’s like to pull an all-nighter with a crying newborn, that girls’ nights might be put on hold for a bit.

-When you become a mom, you often start to find a new tribe, crave women and men who are going through the same shitstorm and happiness that you are.
+When you become a mom, you often start to find a new squad, crave women and men who are going through the same shitstorm and happiness that you are.
 And in some cases, the new moms you meet at the playground or Starbucks replace the friends of yesteryear.
 Suddenly the women you spot at mommy and me groups who look as clueless and bewildered as you do are the most comforting thing you have ever laid your eyes on.
 Their face is telling you that you are not alone.

 I realized very early on the kind of moms I wanted to surround myself with, but it takes time to find them and I believe it is worth the effort to find souls who love you as the messy mom you are, because, honestly, we are all a fucking mess at least part of the time.
-I prefer to hang with a mom tribe who admits that truth.
+I prefer to hang with a mom squad who admits that truth.

-Momming is hard and the last thing I need is another women who is in the exact same situation telling me that eating, sleeping, and showering is never a problem for her so I should probably get my shit together.
+Momming is hard and the last thing I need is another woman who is in the exact same situation telling me that eating, sleeping, and showering is never a problem for her so I should probably get my shit together.
 No, thank you.

 You get excited about going to Target and buying a new feather duster or steam cleaner.
 Hell, sometimes we might even make it a date and buy a latte for each other.
 You aren’t above chatting it up in my car and chewing on a stale soft pretzel.
 It still counts as a night or afternoon out because we are spending time together.